- Engineering Undergraduate Innovation and Entrepreneurship Certificate

 The EDGE program identifies, molds and mentors engineering students interested in considering a career as an entrepreneur and provide them the skills necessary to channel creative innovation into ventures that add value.

 Engineers today must be trained to not only solve problems but to participate in bringing new ideas and products to market.
 This certificate program exposes and trains engineering students in the entrepreneurial skills required to commercialize new ideas, technologies and products.
-The EDGE program allows students to take courses in entrepreneurial marketing, finance, law and management in combination with the traditional engineering courses in their major.
-Students also have the opportunity to put their learning into action by way of an entrepreneurial Capstone project in their field of study.
+The EDGE program provides the opportunity for students to learn and apply practical innovation, commercialization and buisness lauch skill in combination with the traditional engineering courses in their major.
+Students are encouraged to put their learning into action by way of an entrepreneurial Capstone project in their field of study.

 - Includes core business courses